kimtuitoek/GroceryCoCheckout/README.md

 I chose to make the command line checkout system interactive and provided a design that allowed future extensibility.

 ###File inputs
+* I decided to use Excel files to store the the list of items, prices and promotions.
+These files are availabel in the `Data` folder.
+The reason I chose this file type was because it is easier to read and edit and this would allow the marketing to team easily define new promotions.
+The downside is that parsing this type of file had to be done by implementing the Excel reader interface.
+A concrete immplementation of this interace could be provided int the future.
+* I considered other storage formats that would be easier to deal with such as `text` files, `CSV`, `JSON`, `XML`.
+The downside to this is that editing would be difficult.
+* Future considerations would be to provide a config file to define all settings applicable to this program.

 ###Classes
 The classes used are :